sorskoot/sorskoot-website/content/blog/2026/2026-06-29-MVVM-in-web-games.md

 }
 ```

-Both `addScore()` and `takeDamage()` contain logic, but they are responsible for managing the player's state.
+While both `addScore()` and `takeDamage()` technically contain logic in this example, but they are responsible for managing the player's state.
 That makes them domain logic and a perfectly reasonable responsibility for the Model.

 The confusion often comes from mixing different kinds of logic together.